spatam/BioVid/README.md

 # Citation

-If you use the BioVid dataset in your research, please provide proper citation.
+If you use the BioVid dataset in your research, please provide proper citation: Massimo Orazio Spata, Alessandro Ortis, Sebastiano Battiato, CNNMC: A Convolutional Neural Network with Monte Carlo Dropout for Speaker Recognition, 25 May 2025, PREPRINT (Version 1) available at Research Square, https://doi.org/10.21203/rs.3.rs-6570040/v1

 # Acknowledgments